alex-bezverkhniy/spark-jetty-gradle/README.md

 Change the `build.gradle` file to look similar to the one here.
 Create `src/main/java`, and fill it with happiness and sunshine.
 See the Spark docs.

+Create `src/main/webapp/WEB-INF`.
+Gradle's Jetty plugin expects the directory to exist, and Java servlet containers need the directory to contain a `web.xml` file for some damned reason or another.
+See the copy in this repo, and read Spark's docs.
+It's not too complicated.

 That's it.
 Now you have a Spark application that you can flesh out and build with Gradle.
 See the discussion above about running the sample.

 #### Related project